JuliaGPU/CUDA.jl/docs/src/usage/multigpu.md

 devices using one task per device.
 For more details, refer to the section on [Tasks and threads](@ref).

+!!! warning

+    You currently need to re-set the device at the start of every task, i.e., call `device!` as the first statement in your `@async` of `@spawn` block.
+This is due to the newly-created task deriving the active device from the previously-active task, and not from its parent task.
+This is expected to be fixed in the future.

 ### Memory management

 When working with multiple devices, you need to be careful with allocated memory: